cradesto/pystella/README.md

 # pystella

--- BAND
+* BAND

+Acknowledgments:
-The data of bands  was taken from  SNPY
+    The  bands data  was taken from  SNPY, see http://csp.obs.carnegiescience.edu/data/snpy/